 mda team members have had information security training which is kept on record.
 New starters naturally received the same training.

-We are working towards ISO27001 certification across all our sites.
+We are have achieved ISO27001 certification across all our sites.

 Our use of cloud computing suppliers is subject to checks that adequate safeguards have been put in place to protect your data.
-For example, we use some Google services (e.g. email) which means data could be transferred outside EEA.
-Google are participants of Privacy Shield which ensures that they have appropriate technical and organisational measures in place to comply with GDPR requirements.
-Google Privacy Shield .
-We have also entered a number of data protection agreements with Google to protect your data – Data Processing Amendment, and EU Model Contract Clauses.
+We reserve the right to carefully select suppliers that may result in data being transferred outside the EEA where they have appropriate technical and organisational measures in place to comply with GDPR requirements.
+This may knclude Privacy Shield, Data Processing Amendments and EU Model Contract Clauses.

 How long do we keep your data?